 Through rain, sleet, and snow you go…looking great.
 For trekking to the office in a shoe that pairs well with your work wardrobe, look for waterproof, insulated boots with a timeless style.
 Think just enough insulation for comfort indoors and out.

-Our men’s Winterhaven boot in waterproof leather is the cold-weather option in our Glenhaven collection; the Kaci Winter and Kaci Winter Mid take our beloved Kaci style well beyond the first frost; and the Elsa Chelsea boot makes a statement with skirts and pants.
-All have 100g of KEEN.WARM insulation, rated to -4°F/-20°C.
+Our men’s Brixen shoe in waterproof leather is an easy slip-on style; the Kaci Winter and Kaci Winter Mid take our beloved Kaci style well beyond the first frost; and the Bailey waterproof boot makes a statement with skirts and pants.
+All have at least 100g of KEEN.WARM insulation, rated to -4°F/-20°C.

 BEST FOR CONQUERING THE COLDEST CONDITIONS

 No matter what boots you decide on, you’ll want to pay close attention to the insulation rating if your main goal is to keep your feet warm.
 Our KEEN.WARM insulation is available from 100 to 400 grams, which translates to temperature ratings from -4°F/-20°C to -40°F/-40°C. Boots with an insulated footbed, such as our Thermal Heat Shield Footbed, will retain even more warmth.
 Sock choice is also a factor.
 Look for medium weight crew or over-the-calf socks in merino wool to keep feet warm and dry.